-However, directors who have fewer than five years of service will not receive the 50% reduction and the income will be calculated as:
+However, directors who have fewer than five years' service will not receive the 50% reduction and the income will be calculated as:

 Taxable income = (retirement income received – retirement income deduction)

-There are no specific tax concessions for expatriates; however, the correct structuring of housing and other benefits as part of a compensation package can result in significant tax savings.
+There are no specific tax concessions for expatriates; however, the correct structuring of housing and other benefits as part of the compensation package can result in significant tax savings.

-In addition to a personal deduction amount of JPY 480,000 which will be phased out for individuals with a total income exceeding JPY 24M effective 1 January 2020, income deductions may be available to individuals for the following:
+In addition to a personal deduction amount of JPY 480,000 which will phase out for individuals with a total income exceeding JPY 24M effective 1 January 2020, income deductions may be available to individuals for the following: